lowlydba/expressdb.io/which-sql-server-management-studio-version.md

 ## The Latest and Greatest

-As of April 7, the latest official version of SQL Server Management Studio is 18.6.
+As of July 22 2020, the latest official version of SQL Server Management Studio is 18.6.

 ::: tip
 The latest version of Management Studio will always be available at the [Download SQL Server Management Studio][ssms] page.